LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    indented list items, one per line.
 The items are printed as in the ``List`` meta message.

-These print messages goals can always be combined with hooks as described in the previous section to remove them in production ready code.
 Some simple examples of using these meta-messages:

 .. code-block:: text